Browse Abbey, Adams, Allen, Austin, and more

 $65.00

 [Armed Services Editions] Allen, Hervey.
-Bedford Village.
+Action at Aquila.
 NY, Armed Services Editions, n.d.
-(1944), first edition thus, wrappers.
+(1943), first edition thus, wrappers.
 Softcover.
-No. L-23 in this important series, first issue, reprinted later in the series as No. 849 in 1945, a historical novel, with a note about the author at the end, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+No. A-28, just the 28th title issued in this important series, "a romance of the Civil War," with a note about the author at the end, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI, scarce, stamp of the official headquarters of the 41st Special Service Unit to title page.
 Very good.
-JD34712
+JD35686

 [Modern Literature] Allen, Woody.
 Don't Drink the Water.
 NY, Random House, 1967, first edition, first printing, dust jacket.
 Hardcover.
 Author's First Book, frontispiece photo from the play of this comedy, the play starred Kay Medford, Lou Jacobi, Anita Gillette, Donna Mills, and others.
 Fine in a very good plus jacket.
 JD31161